 "Wannabe dictators wear out their welcome."

 The White House said nothing.
-Days earlier, Trump had sent Vice President JD Vance to Budapest to campaign alongside Orbán, and pledged to use "the full economic might of the United States" to strengthen Hungary's economy if Orbán prevailed.
-He did not prevail.
-Washington had no comment.
+Days earlier, Trump had sent Vice President JD Vance to Budapest to campaign alongside Orbán and pledged "the full economic might of the United States to strengthen Hungary's economy if Orbán prevailed.”
+Orbán did not prevail.
+Washington did not comment.

 The European Union's relationship with Hungary under Orbán was a prolonged study in institutional impotence.
 Brussels had the diagnosis — democratic backsliding, rule of law violations, systematic erosion of judicial independence — and lacked the mechanism to act on it decisively.
 Article 7 proceedings, the EU's theoretical nuclear option for member state misconduct, moved at the speed of consensus, which is to say it barely moved at all.
 Meanwhile, the EU froze approximately €18 billion in cohesion funds, a figure representing roughly ten percent of Hungary's annual economic output, which deepened Hungarian economic pain without meaningfully altering Orbán's political calculus.